crawdaddie/cv/content/_index.md

 title = "Adam Juraszek | Resume"
 +++
 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}
-Backend engineer with 6 years of experience passionate about new technologies, experimentation and clean solutions
+Backend engineer with 6 years of experience passionate about experimentation and clean solutions.
+I work closely with product stakeholders to ensure alignment with user needs, and try to learn as much as possible from every member of a team I interact with.
+In my most recent roles I have focused on optimising my backend work for consistency, fault-tolerance and observability, while pushing for high technical standards from myself and colleagues.
+I am most interested in roles where I can build on my technical leadership, and work on distributed, data-intensive cloud-native systems.

 ## Experience
 ### Curation Corporation - Senior backend engineer